As I've mentioned before I am an AVID Pinterest user...mostly of the Humor section (:

 --I thought it was awesome that right off the bat she was letting her readers know that there was no clear, definitive conclusion or right answer and that as an author she was not going to take a single stance on the matter but show you all the different stances and sides of the argument.

-"That's why they call it the underground-because it is in fact buried.
+During her interview she talks about the "underground" in reference to the hip hop community: "That's why they call it the underground-because it is in fact buried.
 But it's not dead; it's an underworld.
 It's like the Matrix, an alternative world that has its flaws but is part of a living force."

 She's talking about the underground in reference to commercial hip-hop being dead but having a rich world of hip-hop (the underground) that is still very much alive...flawed but still living and thriving.